 The client was preparing to make an enormous investment in a new digital platform which would transform how the healthcare company interacted with their customers online.
 Their goal was to provide their customers with a better way to engage with their entire service network, including hospitals, clinics, business offices, and physicians.
-The executive team envisioned a CMS platform with backend cloud services that would make it possible for their customers to easily access and understand their health status, their insurance coverage and benefits, and the costs of their various services, while at the same time reducing customer service costs.
+The executive team envisioned a CMS platform with backend cloud services that would make it possible for their customers to easily access and understand their health status, their insurance coverage/benefits, and the costs of their various services, while also reducing customer service costs.

 The IT leaders recognized that there were significant risk factors in this multi-million dollar, multi-year project.
 It would require the integration of data from disparate systems, and having grown through acquisition, the company had multiple EMR, HER, and legacy systems, many of which did not communicate with each other at all.
 Complicating matters, the project would be executed by over a dozen outside vendors whose work would be coordinated and managed by a small team of senior IT professionals.

 Large scale software development projects are infamous for having a high failure rate.
 It is estimated that only 10% of these project are completed on time, within budget, and achieve the original objectives.
-So the IT team turned to Technossus, and challenged them to give them the tools and processes to make this massive software development project successful.
+So the IT team turned to Technossus and challenged them to provide the tools and processes to make this massive software development project successful.

-- An examination of the reasons why enterprise projects commonly fail, and how to use the tools and processes Technossus provided to avoid these pitfalls; and
+- An examination of the reasons why enterprise projects commonly fail, and how to use the tools and processes Technossus provided to avoid these pitfalls

-- Increasing team cohesion and cooperation and minimize conflicts, even among teams that have not worked together before;
+- Increasing team cohesion and cooperation to minimize conflicts, even among teams that have not worked together before

-- Providing the tools to create a metrics-based IT organization, which increases transparency, accountability, efficiency,communication, and effectiveness; and
+- Providing the tools to create a metrics-based IT organization, which increases transparency, accountability, efficiency,communication, and effectiveness

 - Increasing the ROI for any IT investment